1956 Royal HH #HHP 5914906

 Description:

-Arguably the peak of manual typewriter engineering before the electric comes to dominate the market and quality starts to slide for the non electric standards.
+Arguably, the peak of manual typewriter engineering before the electric dominated the market, and quality started to slide for the non-electric standards.

-They were so good HHs were still being sold at dealers in the late 70s.
+They were so good that HHs were still being sold at dealers in the late 70s.
 The rebuilt prices consistently outpace their contemporaries.
-In 1964 $10 was equivalent to $100 today, so asking $20-40 more for an HH vs an Underwood SX was significant.
+In 1964, $10 was equivalent to $100 today, so asking $20-40 more for an HH vs an Underwood SX was significant.

 Typeface Specimen: